 Utilities will report the following diverse contracting metrics bi-annually:

 Number of diverse contractors, broken out by tiered contract level (primary contract (direct with a Program Administrator) or secondary contract (subcontract to a primary), as applicable).
 With the caveat that if there is only one or two primary contractors, the number can be a single bundled number of both primary and secondary contractors.
-For each category of diverse business (woman-owned, minority-owned, veteran-owned, etc.) report how many are headquartered in Illinois.

 For each tier: